 1. Reef knot (or square knot)

-The quickest way to tie boat shoes leather laces is with reef knots.
+The quickest way to tie boat shoes with leather laces is with reef knots.
 Unlike a bow knot, you can’t pull the laces to undo a reef knot.
 So, it won’t snag or come undone suddenly.
 Since leather laces can’t be as tight as fabric laces, this knot is perfect for them.

 Step 1.
 Make a starting knot